 Our connection is as real as any TCP connection, and the steady stream of UDP packets it provides is a suitable starting point for a multiplayer action game.

-Now that you have your virtual connection over UDP, you can easily setup a client/server relationship for a two player multiplayer game without needing to use TCP.
+Now that you have your virtual connection over UDP, you can easily setup a client/server relationship for a two player multiplayer game without TCP.